What data can mean for social change

 While the data we have helps us inform policies, it also helps us identify gaps that require further research.
 The problem is that these gaps aren’t always acknowledged.

 In the field of health, for example, we have a wealth of data on how drugs are used to treat disease.
 But more often than not, these clinical trials were historically only done on men, despite women having a very different physiological makeup.
-This gender gap extends to
+This gender gap extends to women’s health, rates of violence against women, and even the most common causes of death among women.

 When measuring global poverty and inequality, the data gap widens; we may know which households are poor, but not the degrees of deprivation among individual members of each household.
 We can’t easily compare the poverty experienced by multiple people, according to different areas of deprivation.